mapbox/mapbox-gl-draw/docs/MODES.md

 -   [Select Feature Mode](https://github.com/mhsattarian/mapbox-gl-draw-select-mode): Select features by click and highlight on hover
 -   [Paint Mode](https://github.com/piraveenankirupakaran/mapbox-gl-draw-paint-mode): Allows users to paint freestyle on the map

+_Please note that the custom modes/software listed above are not created or endorsed by Mapbox, and we make no guarantees, warranties or assume any liabilities or obligations arising from them, including whether they are useful, secure or available.
+Please use your own judgment when deciding whether and how to use them.
+Any use of these projects is solely at your own risk._

 ## Life Cycle Functions